EsadMrkulic/spirographs/README.md

 # Spirographs
 Program that draws four random spirographs simultaneously.

-This is a program that brings up the turtle GUI, and draws four spirographs at the same time.
+This is a program that brings up the turtle graphics, and draws four spirographs at the same time.
 The spirographs are completely random, meaning everytime you run the program, you get something different each time.
 You can show the turtles by clicking "T" and reset the spirographs by clicking the "space" key.
 This is completely math based.